microsoft/go-infra/cmd/releasego/testdata/publish-announcement/only-one-branch.golden.md

 categories: Microsoft for Go Developers
 tags: go, release
 featured_image:
-summary: The Microsoft builds of the Go security patches released on January 30 are now available for download.
+summary: The Microsoft builds of the Go security patches released today, are now available for download.
 ---

-The Microsoft builds of the Go security patches released today, January 30, are now [available for download](https://github.com/microsoft/go#binary-distribution).
+The Microsoft builds of the Go security patches released today, are now [available for download](https://github.com/microsoft/go#binary-distribution).
 For more information about this release and the changes included, see the table below:

 | Microsoft Release | Upstream Tag |
 |-------------------|--------------|